Muddy America : Color Balancing The US Election Map - Infographic

 It’s not what it looks like.

 - It doesn’t express the relative voting populations between each county.
-Instead, it can make people feel like all of the land has the same population.
+Instead, it can make people feel like each county has the same population.

 - It’s not designed to express the margin of victory within each county.
 It shows who won in a county, even if they won by just one vote.
 It’s a winner-takes-all graph, after all.